CaptainToTo/owl-tree/README.md

 }
 ```

-Connections can be configured with the `Args` struct passed to the constructor.
+Connections can be configured with the `Args` object passed to the constructor.
 There can be multiple connections running at the same time in the same program, and will each manage their own state independently of each other.
 The primary way Connections manage state is through `NetworkObject`s, which allow you to create remote procedure calls (RPCs).

 In the below example, a Radio class can be used to repeatedly send a small message back-and-forth between a client and a server.
 RPCs must be public, virtual, and cannot have a return type.
 RPCs are marked using the `Rpc` attribute.
-Optionally, the `Rpc` can be passed a `RpcCaller` argument that specifies what type of connections are allowed to call it.
-If no argument is given, or the `RpcCaller.Any` value is given, then either server or client can call it.
-Using the `RpcCaller` parameter attribute exposes which client called the RPC.
-The `RpcCallee` parameter attribute allows you to specify a single client to receive an RPC call, while the others do not.
+Optionally, the `Rpc` can be passed a `RpcPerms` argument that specifies what type of connections are allowed to call it.
+If no argument is given, or the `RpcPerms.AnyToAll` value is given, then either server or client can call it.
+Using the `CallerId` parameter attribute exposes which client called the RPC.
+The `CalleeId` parameter attribute allows you to specify a single client to receive an RPC call, while the others do not.

 ```cs
 using OwlTree;